Y-digital-Asia/Y-digital-Asia-website/content/solutions/smartcall-assistance/_index.en.md

   image: "/img/hero-SCA.jpeg"
 - title: Registration
   text: The conversation registration feature summarizes a transcript of an ongoing
-    discussion using an AI natural language model and registers all information in your CRM system.
-Hereby, Ally determines the issue description and all resolutions tried that have been performed previously.
+    discussion using an AI natural language model and in co-creation with the agent registers all information in your CRM system.
+Hereby, Ally determines the issue description and the resolution.
 Real-time summarisation solves the issue where a customer needs to repeat their query and other information when transferred from a voice assistant to an agent.
   image: "/img/hero-SCA.jpeg"
 - title: Agent Assist
   text: When Smart Call Assistance is ‘listening in’ on the call and summarising in